thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 **What other security plugins do you recommend?**

-I recently recorded a video tutorial series for Lynda.com on [how to secure WordPress sites](http://m0n.co/securewp).
+I recently recorded a video tutorial series for Lynda.com on [how to secure WordPress sites](https://m0n.co/securewp).
 That's a good place to learn more about the best techniques and WP plugins for protecting your site against threats.

 **Do I need to do anything else for BBQ to work?**

 Nope, just install and relax knowing that BBQ is protecting your site from bad URL requests.

+**I just installed this plugin and I don’t see NO MENU or any Settings whatsoever?
+Where is the settings?**

+No settings page needed for BBQ!
+Everything is done automatically behind the scenes.
+Zero configuration required.
+The free version of BBQ is strictly plug-n-play, set-it-and-forget-it, with no settings to configure whatsoever.
+Just install, activate, and enjoy better security and robust protection against malicious requests.
+The Pro version of BBQ is just as fast and simple to use, but is much more powerful and includes robust settings to customize and fine-tune your firewall.

+**Is BBQ free version compatible with Wordfence?
+Does it makes sense to use both?**

+Yes BBQ free and BBQ Pro are both compatible with any plugin written according to the WP API.
+And yes, there is benefit to using BBQ with any other security plugin, including Wordfence.
+They protect against different threats, so using both means you are extra secure.

 **Does BBQ make changes to my .htaccess file?**